-The government-wide financial statement information (provided on the financial statements in the Statement of Net Position column and the Statement of Activities column) is reported using the economic resources measurement focus and the accrual basis of accounting.
+The government-wide financial statement information (provided on the financial statements in the Statement of Activities column and the Statement of Net Position column) is reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 The activities of the System, as a whole, are reported on the government-wide financial statements.

-The governmental fund financial statement information provided in the Balance Sheet and the Statement of Revenues, Expenditures and Changes in Fund Balance is reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Measurement Focus, Basis of Accounting and Financial Statement Presentation (Continued) The governmental fund financial statement information provided in the Balance Sheet and the Statement of Revenues, Expenditures and Changes in Fund Balance is reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collected within the current period or soon enough thereafter to pay liabilities of the current period.
 The System's toll revenues are determined to be available if received within 12 months.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences are recorded only when payment is due.
-See page 6 for further discussion on the accounting for compensated absences.
+See page 27 for further discussion on the accounting for compensated absences.